MichaelAllen1966/2004_simple_simpy_parallel/README.md

 5. Learn how to run SimPy models with multiple scenarios and replicates (across CPU cores) with a Jupyter Notebook interface

 6. Learn how to make you model available  on the web using GitHub and mybinder.org

+## Files

+### Simple model examples

+These are standalone models without parallel processing or scenario handing.
+These are to illustrate simpy models.

+* `simplest_model_1.ipynb`: A standalone model of patients arriving at ED and being seen in order.
+There are no resources in this model.

+* `simplest_model_2_with_resources.ipynb`: A standalone model of patients arriving at ED and being seen in order.
+This model adds the doctor as a resource.

+### Setting up the model for scenarios

+Scenarios allow us to pass model parameters to the model, and so may be used to automate running the model with different paramater values.

+#### `single_model_run.ipynb`

+* This model holds model parameters in a `Scenario` class that is available by loading the `parameters` module from the `sim_classes` package.

+* The simulation model is loaded as a class `Model` from the `model` module in the `sim_classes` package.
+The model itself loads a `Patient` class which is used to create patient objects which hold the priority of the patient, and track the patient through the hospital.
+The `Hospital` class manages patients through the hospital.

+#### parallel_function.ipynb

+* This is an example of using `joblib` to run replicates of a function across multiple CPU cores.
+It does not use SimPy.

+#### simple_replicate_scenarios_model.ipynb

+* This notebook uses `joblib` to set up and run multiple replicates of a model.
+It calls the `replication` module from the `sim_classes` package.
+This module runs the model in parallel multiple times for each scenario, and and collates results.